 1. Improved efficiency and network optimization

-By automating functions on network devices, humans no longer have to perform time-consuming tasks.
+By automating functions on network devices, humans no longer have to perform time-consuming and rudimentary tasks.

 2. Reduced likelihood of human error